Voted Best Long Island Divorce Lawyer

 A plaintiff may file for divorce in New York if any of the following statements apply:

-• Either party has been a resident of New York for a continuous period of at least two years prior to filing.
+• Either party has been a resident of New York for at least two years before filing.

 Do I have to prove fault to get a divorce?